Arccotangent/numberrain/README.md

 - Shows steps taken to arrive at final result wherever appropriate
 - Scripting

+### Planned Features

+The following is a list of planned features being considered to be added into Numberrain at some point in the future.
+This list is always subject to change and some ideas may be removed without being implemented.
+This list is in no particular order.

+- Matrix operations (soon)
+- Solving quadratic and cubic (maybe quartic or even nth-degree?) equations (somewhat soon)
+- CAS & symbolic operations (not very soon)

+## Performance

 Numberrain is decently fast, being written in pure C++ (though it certainly isn't the fastest calculator out there).
-In some cases, it can run over 25,000 operations per second on most modern CPUs.
+In some cases, it can run over 50,000 operations per second on most modern CPUs.

+Of course, some operations are more time consuming than others (eg. adding 2 numbers vs vector cross product).
+The performance of scripts is not guaranteed.
+Some scripts may never terminate on their own, mostly because of a badly written script or a bug in Numberrain's script engine.

-## Bugs
+## Bugs & Contributing

 If you find a bug in Numberrain, please open an issue on the tracker.

 If you know C++, feel free to open a pull request.